-The hall is situated on crown land currently managed by a State Gov. Department (DELWP).
-It is not maintained by the South Gippsland Shire and our small group of volunteers need to apply for grants for all of our projects.
-The markets generate an income for us for current expenses only.
+The hall is managed by our small group of volunteers who need to apply for grants for all other projects.
+The markets generate an income to cover maintenance and utilities only.

 While the internal main hall has been recently painted and looks terrific in its heritage colours, the external east, west and south walls are in a poor state or repair with flaky paintwork, and exposed and rotting weatherboards.
 We desperately need funds to replace the weatherboards and externally paint the whole hall.
 This may cost between $50,000 and $100,000.
 This is a huge amount of money to raise.